Tour Code : EN-008

 10 dinners

-Professional, educated English speaking tour guide
+Professional, educated English-speaking tour guide

-Air conditioner non-smoking vehicles with experienced drivers
+Air conditioner, non-smoking vehicles with experienced drivers

-All parking, highway, bridge fees
+All parking, highway, and bridge fees

 All tours as per the itinerary